Commercial Photography Pricing

 - Well-known and famous photographers with representation (an agent): $3500-$5000/day and up

-These rates don’t include any licensing (which is where the revenue from the big $20k+ shoots come from), so they are for the photography service alone.
-(We div deep into licensing fees in our Business of Commercial Photography course, which includes real life awarded bids and rejected bids from $2500 to $250k.)
+These rates don’t include any usage fees (which is where the revenue from the big $20k+ shoots come from), so they are for the photography service alone.
+The photography fee is generally considered to be just what a photographer needs to cover operating costs, and the usage fees are where the profit comes in.
+(We dive deep into usage fees in our Business of Commercial Photography Course, which includes real life awarded bids and rejected bids from $2500 to $250k.)

-Some commercial photographers who shoot primarily for small businesses and solopreneurs, prefer to charge by the hour and include a small number of images in each hour (5-15), for social media and web licensing.
+Some commercial photographers who shoot primarily for small businesses and solopreneurs prefer to charge by the hour and include a small number of images in each hour (5-15), for social media and web licensing only.
 These rates are often in the $250-$500 per hour range, and may or may not include minor expenses like an assistant and some gear.

 As you can see, the rates vary widely, and this is due to the reasons I outline below.
 A photographer’s rates are (or at least should be!) based on their own business and personal expenses, hence the variance.